Skip to Main Content

-Carefully crafting the perfect wedding guest list is a bit of an art that requires prioritization, especially for intimate weddings or weddings with limited space and budgets.
-One way to do this effectively is by creating an A-list and a B-list wedding guest list.
-The tricky part is figuring out how to invite B-list wedding guests without being rude or hurting anyone's feelings.
-To help navigate this situation, we turned to wedding planners to give us the scoop on the etiquette behind approaching the B-list wedding guest list.
-Read on for their tips on how to determine your B-list wedding guest list and steps for inviting them to your wedding.
+Wondering how to invite the B-list to wedding festivities?
+Step 1: Ensure you do so in a way that doesn't rudely hurt anyone's feelings.
+Deciding who to invite to your wedding is a monumental task that requires tricky prioritization, especially for intimate weddings or those with small budgets and venues.
+One way to do this effectively is by creating different wedding guest lists, including an A-list and a B-list.
+But how do A- and B-lists for a wedding work without being disrespectful?
+To help navigate this situation, we turned to wedding planners to give us the scoop on the etiquette for B-list wedding invites.
+Read on for their tips on how to invite B-list wedding guests politely.

 What Is a Wedding B-List?

-Backing up for a second: What's the difference between an A-list vs B-list?
+Backing up for a second: What's the difference between an A-list and B-list for wedding invitations?
+Can you actually have a B-list of wedding invites?
 Cathy O'Connell, co-founder of COJ Events, explains that an A-list comprises the non-negotiable guests you absolutely want to attend your wedding.
 These are the folks who play an active part in your life, and you'd be greatly disappointed if they couldn't attend your wedding.

 How to Determine Your Wedding B-List

 As for how long your B-list guest list should be, it depends on the length of your A-list.
 As a rule of thumb, Carnevale says your RSVP acceptance rate will increase as your A-list guest number decreases.
 So, if your A-list wedding guest list includes 100 or fewer guests, she recommends keeping your expectations low about how many people you'll be able to invite from your B-list without exceeding your original guest limits.
-For instance, she says micro weddings of 20 to 50 guests may see a 100 percent acceptance rate, which wouldn't leave any room for inviting B-list guests.
-So keep that in mind as you craft your B-list.
+For instance, she says micro-weddings of 20 to 50 guests may see a 100 percent acceptance rate, which wouldn't leave any room for inviting B-list guests.
+So keep that in mind as you craft your B-list and as you decide when to invite B-list wedding guests.

 How to Invite B-List Wedding Guests